followsCode/followsCode/README.md

 - 👋 Hi, I’m @followsCode
-- 👀 I’m interested in cyber security, hacking (API, Web) IOT, Arduino, and Raspberry PI
-- 🌱 I’m currently a noob/script kiddie and im working on changing that!
-Ive been learning C++, python, javascript, HTML, and SQL databases
+- 🌱 I currently work in the automotive industry working on changing that!
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me aplarso1234@gmail.com